 –Check local regulations for restrictions and permit requirements before beginning electrical work– The user of this information is responsible for following all applicable regulations and best practices when performing electrical work.
 If the user is unable to perform electrical work themselves, a qualified electrician should be consulted.

-This page contains several diagrams for wiring 2 or more receptacle outlets in a row.
+This page contains several diagrams for 2 or more receptacle outlets in one circuit.
 Wiring for multiple ground fault circuit interrupters (gfci) and standard duplex receptacles are included with protected and non-protected arrangements.

-Here a gfci receptacle is added at the end of a series of duplex receptacles.
+Here a gfci receptacle is added at the end of a row of duplex receptacles for single-location protection.
 The first outlet is connected to the source and 2-wire cable runs from box to box.
-The hot and neutral terminals on the devices are used to pass current and the ground wire is pigtailed to each.
+All wires are spliced with a pigtail at the devices to pass current to the next.
 The load terminals on the gfci are not used and it does not protect the other receptacles in the circuit.

-Here one ground fault circuit interrupter protects multiple duplex receptacles coming after it.
-Two-wire cable runs from the gfci to all the following receptacles.
-The line terminals on the gfci are connected to the circuit source and the load terminals are connected with a pigtail splice to each of the following receptacles to join them in parallel.
-This keeps each duplex connected directly to the gfci.
+Here one ground fault circuit interrupter protects multiple duplex receptacles coming after it, known as multiple-location protection.
+Two-wire cable runs from the gfci to all the following outlets.
+The line terminals on the gfci are connected to the circuit source and the load terminals are connected to each following outlet with a pigtail splice.
+This keeps each duplex receptacle connected directly to the gfci.